HeyAlex/WidgetUpdateHelper/README.md

 ```

 ### Why to use
-All updates are on background threads.
+All updates are on background thread.
 So if you need to make RemoteViews depends on data from Database or Internet, that's what you need.
+Android O is also supported.

 ### License
 ```Text